SatheeshkumarG215/14-18sept-WeeklyAss-/README.md

 # 14-18sept-WeeklyAss-
- Completed the basic concept like creating a clock and working on building a graph concept
+ Completed the basic concept like creating a clock and building a graph.